basarat/demo-typestyle/04-state/script.md

   document.getElementById('root')
 );
 ```
-* We will go ahead and add a selector for the `:focus` state.
+* We will go ahead and add a selector for the `:focus` class.
 * And within its style object we will bump up the fontsize to 30px.